cendekia/dotenv-cli-editor/readme.md

     -h, --help               output usage information

   Commands:
-    show [options]           Show specific or all parameters and values of dotenv edit [options] <envKey>  Edit specific env parameter value
+    show [options]           Show specific or all parameters and value at dotenv edit [options] <envKey>  Edit specific env parameter value add [options]            Add new parameter to your dotenv
 ```

 ## Support